 When is this service available?

 Appointments are available Monday through Friday between the hours of 9:00 am and 7:30 pm.
-RAP sessions are not available during university breaks, including fall break and spring break.
+RAP sessions are not available during university breaks, including fall, spring, summer intercessions, and winter breaks.

 How do I schedule a RAP session?